chrsigg/tarpar/README.md

-tarpar
+tarpar.py
 ======

-A barebones Python script for backing up the primary disk of a Mac using tar and par2, see my personal backup strategy [post] (http://sigg-iten.ch/learningbits/2013/11/22/my-strategy-for-personal-backups/) for more details.
+A barebones Python script which uses `tar` and `par2` for backing up the primary disk of a Mac.
+[This post] (http://sigg-iten.ch/learningbits/2013/11/22/my-strategy-for-personal-backups/) explains my strategy for personal backups.